CesGensLaB/scilens-demos/5-reader-csv-1-ignore-cols/README.md

 ## Instructions

 1. `cd` to this folder
-2. Run `cglblens run .`
+2. Run `scilens run .`

 ## Explainations

- Cglblens is configured to ignore the column wth label "Label 3"  in our .csv files.
+SciLens is configured to ignore the column wth label "Label 3"  in our .csv files.
- In our report, we will have an error.